subhadig/subhadig.github.io/_drafts/creating-documents-on-the-command-line.md

 [supported document types](https://github.com/jgm/pandoc/blob/master/README.md#the-universal-markup-converter)
 including markdown, .doc and .pdf.

-I will be using Pandoc for converting the raw documents to final presentable formats.
+I use Pandoc for converting the raw documents to final presentable formats.

 # Markdown
 Markdown is a simple markup language that is easy-to-read and easy-to-write.